Spontaneous Chiral Symmetry Breaking in a Random Driven Chemical System: Discussion

-This phase space picture then implies that achieving a higher-dissipating state relative to symmetric conditions can induce chiral symmetry breaking and is consistent with the above analysis of harnessed-work.
-Further these regions are only accessible by asymmetric states (through fluctuations) as they exist, by definition, outside of the symmetric state space.
-As such, sustained symmetry-breaking is entirely dependent on the energy flux from the drives, as otherwise trajectories would inevitably follow the symmetric dynamics.
-We remark the present results stand in contrast to conventional chiral-symmetry breaking models that require pre-determinate initial biases or built-in autocatalytic mechanisms.
-Here, instead, chiral symmetry breaking may arise entirely as a result of realizing special matching conditions with the drive, leading to sustained, and enhanced energy proliferation.
-These system-drive matchings do manifest as system-wide correlations, likely in the form of network cycles, but are time-dependent, configurationally variable and dense.
-This implies that the extent of chiral symmetry breaking depends as much on the strength of harnessed work as it does on the degree of matching, as evident by the distribution of channel $ee$ values observed for chiral breaking systems in fig \ref{fig:eewmax}.
-Thus, unlike autocatalytic models with fixed homochiral points, these systems can span an entire spectrum of asymmetrical possibilities and suggest an additional mechanism by which a diverse chemical space, as that conjectured to exist in a primordial Earth, might have lead to homochirality in living systems today.
+This phase space picture then implies that achieving a higher-dissipating state relative to symmetric conditions can induce chiral symmetry breaking and is consistent with the previous analysis of harnessed work.
+Further, these special regions are only accessible by asymmetric states (through fluctuations) as they exist, by definition, outside of the symmetric state space.
+As such, sustained symmetry breaking requires and depends exclusively on continual powering from the drives, as otherwise, trajectories would inevitably trace the initial symmetrical state-space, which, by default, conserve racemic conditions.